How to see YouTube analytics for other channels

 An image of Clipchamo YouTube studio.

-Next, click on either the overview, content, audience, revenue, or research tabs to view your YouTube channel statistics in more detail.
+Next, in the analytics section, click on either the overview, content, audience, revenue, or research tabs to view your YouTube channel statistics in more detail.

 An image of Clipchamp YouTube analytics.